All About Weaves & Choosing the Best Hair for Sew-Ins

 - Get a moisturizing shampoo and conditioner.
 Pantene is a good variety to use, but anything sulfate-free will do.

-- Wash the weave starting from top to bottom by gently massaging the shampoo into the it.
+- Wash the weave starting from top to bottom by gently massaging the shampoo into it.
 It's important that you keep the hair straight while washing it.
 This helps avoid causing matting and tangling.

 - Be sure to wash and condition your hair underneath.
 You can easily do this by mixing some shampoo and water into an applicator bottle.
 Pour the mixture directly into the braids and hair underneath (between the tracks) and rinse well.
 Mix up some conditioner and apply that and rinse after allowing it to sit for a little while.